ConfederacyOfGaia/Gaia/dms-guide.md

 ***Wight*** is the term used for a generic undead creature.
 Their power will range from a slow-moving CR 1/4 to magic-wielding CR 14.

 A wight looks like a recently killed body: swollen, blackened, and generally hideous to look at, and bearing the unmistakable stench of death and decay.
 They bleed when cut: red blood and black bile that spurts forth.

-They exist either to guard their treasure from life, wreak havoc on living beings, or torment those who had wronged them in life.
+Wights are created my magic, and are drawn to it.
+They will almost always be found around areas of high concentrations of magic, where they will make a nest.
+They collect arcane-infused gemstones, so most gatherings of wights will contain 1d4 of them.

-##### TODO
+#### TODO

 - Never mention their name directly, until the party learns from someone more knowledgable what they are.